Taxation of Canceled Debt

 The cancellation of student loans is generally considered taxable income.
 However, there are several exceptions if the student worked in a qualified public service:

 - the lender is a government agency, a government-funded loan program of an educational institution, or a qualified hospital organization and the cancellation was the result of the taxpayer working in public service jobs at a reduced rate of pay;

 - the debt was forgiven under the Loan Repayment Assistance program because the borrower worked in providing public service in government or tax-exempt charitable organizations.

-The 2010 healthcare reform law also allowed loans to be forgiven for healthcare professionals if they worked for a minimum amount of time in underserved areas.
+The 2010 healthcare reform law also allowed loans to be forgiven for healthcare professionals if they worked for a minimum of time in underserved areas.
 The debt forgiveness for healthcare professionals is retroactive to 2009, so any students qualifying for the debt forgiveness can file an amended return.

 There is also an insolvency exception for canceled debt.
 If a debt is canceled for an insolvent debtor outside of bankruptcy, then COD income can be excluded to the extent of the insolvency, which is equal to the total liabilities of the debtor minus the fair market value of his assets: